ReemaM/Predict-Loan-Eligibility-using-IBM-SPSS-Modeler/README.md

 Now our data is clean, and we can proceed building the model.

-### configure variables type
+### Configure Variables Type

-1. Drag and Drop `Type ` node to configure variables type, from Field Operations palette.
+1. Drag and Drop `Type` node to configure variables type, from Field Operations palette.
 2. Double click the node or right click to open it.
 - Choose Configure Types to read the metadata.
 - Change the Role from the drop down menu of [Loan_Status] from input to `output`.